EnterpriseDB/tpa/docs/src/tpaexec-archive-logs.md

 ## Prerequisites

 If you have an existing cluster, you can run `tpaexec archive-logs` immediately.
-But if you are configuring a new cluster, you must at least [provision](tpaexec-provision.md) the cluster.
-You will get more logs if you also [deploy](tpaexec-deploy.md) the cluster.
+But if you're configuring a new cluster, you must at least [provision](tpaexec-provision.md) the cluster.
+You'll get more logs if you also [deploy](tpaexec-deploy.md) the cluster.

 ## Quick start